OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/stackedcards.md

 1. Repeat step 7 for the OverlayTop (swipe up) and OverLayRight (swipe right) placeholders.

-1. From the **Properties** tab, you can change the Range Slider's look and feel by setting the (optional) properties.
+1. From the **Properties** tab, you can change the Stacked cards look and feel by setting the (optional) properties.

    ![](images/stackedcards-11-ss.png)